The Vermont Statutes Online

 (c) The Agency may use capital funds to provide financial assistance for a practice approved under subdivision (a)(5) of this section only upon the approval of the State Treasurer.
 (Added 2019, No. 64, § 14.)

 (a) The Secretary of Agriculture, Food and Markets is authorized to develop a Vermont Critical Source Area Seeding and Filter Strip Program in addition to the federal Conservation Reserve Enhancement Program in order to compensate farmers for establishing and maintaining harvestable perennial vegetative grassed waterways and filter strips on agricultural cropland perpendicular and adjacent to the surface waters of the State, including ditches.
-Eligible acreage would include annually tilled cropland or a portion of cropland currently cropped as hay that will not be rotated into an annual crop for a 10-year period of time.
+Eligible acreage includes annually tilled cropland or a portion of cropland currently cropped as hay.
 Acreage that is currently managed as hay shall have a prior history of rotation as corn or other annual commodity crop.

 (c) The Secretary of Agriculture, Food and Markets may establish by procedure financial and technical criteria for the implementation and operation of the Vermont Critical Source Area Seeding and Filter Strip Program.

-The Farm Agronomic Practices Program is created in the Agency of Agriculture, Food and Markets to provide the farms of Vermont with State financial assistance for the implementation, including through education, training, or instruction, of soil-based practices that improve soil quality and nutrient retention, increase crop production, minimize erosion potential, and reduce agricultural waste discharges.
-The following practices may be eligible for assistance to farms under the Grant Program:
+The Farm Agronomic Practices Program is created in the Agency of Agriculture, Food and Markets to promote soil-based practices that improve soil quality and nutrient retention, increase crop production, minimize erosion potential, and reduce agricultural waste discharges.
+Financial assistance for related education, training, or instruction may be available under the Program to Vermont farms, agricultural service providers, and agricultural nonprofit organizations.
+Vermont farms may also receive financial assistance for the following eligible practices:

 (1) conservation crop rotation;